Arizona Criminal Court Sentencing Chart

 Death Penalty in a Nutshell (Victor L. Streib et al., 2017)

 Traces the development of U.S. death penalty law including its longstanding political debate, and details substantive and procedural issues particular to capital criminal cases.
-Also available on West Academic (available on campus or through personal account).
+Also available on West Academic (login required).

 Death Penalty and the Victims (United Nations, 2016)